 Healthcare is important

-Making sure your children are safe on holiday is the top priority.
+Making sure your children are safe on holiday is our top priority.
 There are a number of things to check before you go.
 If you kids have any allergies, make sure you call ahead to make sure the hotel/resort is aware.
-Alternatively, have a card produced specify what allergy your child has.
+You could carry the allergy and anti-inflammatory medicines (such as the one found on sites like https://www.thorne.com/products/dp/quercetin-phytosome) in order to be extra careful in case of any unprecedented incidents that might occur during the trip.
+Prepare as much as you can for the trip.
+Alternatively, have a card produced specifying what allergy your child has.
 Allergy UK for example produces allergy cards in 27 languages.
 As well as this, if you are planning on travelling to a country with a known health risk, such as malaria, make sure both you and you children in particular have all the necessary vaccinations before going.